-Operate only with fuel door closed.
+Operate only with fuel door and ash drawer closed.
 Maintain all seals in good condition.
 Do not operate with broken glass.

-SEE MAINTENANCE SECTION FOR GLASS CLEANING GUIDELINES AND TIPS FOR KEEPING THE GLASS CLEAN (Page 22).
+SEE MAINTENANCE SECTION FOR GLASS CLEANING GUIDELINES AND TIPS FOR KEEPING THE GLASS CLEAN (Page 23).

 - 6. Once kindling is burning well, larger pieces of wood may be added, then the door should be fully closed if there was the need to keep it slightly open during start up. - 7.
-For best results, use smaller pieces of wood and light the fire from the top of the kindling pile to get the appliance temperature very high before loading larger wood for sustained burns.
+For best results, use smaller pieces of wood to get the appliance temperature very high before loading larger wood for sustained burns.
 If necessary, crack the door to allow ignition of the fuel charge.
 Now you can add larger pieces of wood and after several minutes of high burn, set the left control for the desired heat output.
-Check the exhaust in about 15 to 20 minutes (see Figure 20).
+Check the exhaust in about 15 to 20 minutes (see Figure 25).
 Large amounts of smoke indicate an improper burn setting (either too high or too low).
 Adjust and recheck in 5 to 10 minutes.

-FUEL
+FUEL IULL

-This appliance is designed to burn dry seasoned natural wood only (see Page 20 for a list of prohibited fuels).
+This appliance is designed to burn dry seasoned natural wood only (see Page 25 for a list of prohibited fuels).
 Failure to burn proper fuels only will void the certification and the warranty of the appliance.